OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

   - Multiple `IIndexedState.PerformRead` and `.PerformUpdate` calls would be necessary, so these would have to be made within a grain method marked `[Transaction(TransactionOption.CreateOrJoin)]`.
   - All facets on all ctors would have to have the same consistency scheme.
   - Default mapping of properties to state would be complicated; if two states have the same property name, who wins?
 This would likely require custom mapping.
+  - DSMI currently uses the [StorageProvider] attribute on a grain class.
+This would have to change to recognize the providerName from the facet specification, and would require knowing which interface's properties map to which state instance (since DSMI is interface-oriented).

 ### Testing
 A number of areas need to be more thoroughly tested: